iCabellos/PartnerFind/README.md

 # PartnerFind
 Hello, I am creating an app to facilitate the creation of TCG (Trading Card Game) matches, where you can join based on your region.
-Currently, I am focusing on Magic, but in the future, it will support various TCGs such as Pokemon, One Piece, Digimon, etc.
+Currently, I am focusing on Magic, but in the future, it will support various TCGs such as Pokémon, One Piece, Digimon, etc.

 TODO:
 0.1-v0.5